yunhaixiang/yunhaimath/research.md

 title: Research
 permalink: /research
 ---

-My main research interests lie in number theory, specifically arithmetic geometry.
-Outside my main interest, I'm curious about mathematical logic.
-Some topics I'm interested in are the following
+My research interests lie mainly in number theory, and in particular arithmetic geometry.
+I especially like topics of a cohomological flavor.
+More specifically, some topics I'm interested in are:

 - Rational points
 - Ramification theory